Charles de Montsaulnin, Comte de Montal

 Charles de Montsaulnin, Comte de Montal, c.
 1619 to 1696, was a French military officer and noble from Nivernais.
-A close friend of Le Grand Condé, his military career began in 1638 and he subsequently fought in many of the wars of Louis XIV of France.
+A close friend of Le Grand Condé, his military career began in 1638 and he subsequently fought in many of the wars of Louis XIV.

 During the Fronde, he was one of the few to follow Condé into exile in Spain.
 Pardoned by Louis XIV in 1659, he was particularly well-regarded for his defensive expertise, and worked for many years with French military engineer Vauban, a neighbour from the same region.

 Montal served as Governor of a number of key towns, including Charleroi, occupied by France from 1668 to 1678 and now in Belgium.
 'Rue Montal' was named after him by the city council in 1860.

 Personal details

 Charles de Montsaulnin was born in 1619, only surviving son of Adrien de Montsaulnin, Comte de Montal (ca 1590 to 1632) and Gabrielle de Rabutin.
 He had three sisters, Claude (sic, died 1697), Adrienne and Elisabeth (died after 1660).
 The family home was the 15th century Château des Aubues, near Lormes in Nièvre, which was demolished in the late 19th century and little trace of it remains today.

 In 1640, he married Gabrielle de Solage de Frédault (1634–?); they had four surviving children, three sons and a daughter.
 The eldest, Louis (1648–1686), joined his father's regiment in 1667, fought with him in Flanders and died of disease in Paris; his son, Charles-Louis de Montsaulnin (? – 1758) became de Montal's heir.

 Of their other children, François-Ignace (ca 1650–1691) died of wounds received at Landau, while François (1653–1672) joined the Knights of Malta, fought in Crete when only 15 and was killed in Flanders in 1672.
 His daughter Cassandre-Marie (? – 1695) married François-Eustache, Comte de Druy, whose family were neighbours in Nièvre.